-Chronic Pain or Illness is considered to be any pain that lasts longer than six months.
+Chronic pain is considered to be any pain that lasts longer than six months.
 Chronic pain might start with an injury or an illness, although many people suffer chronic pain without any past injury or evidence of illness.
-Chronic pain and illness may come and go and can range from mild to agonizing.
+Chronic pain may come and go and can range from mild to agonizing.
 In addition to the physical symptoms, chronic pain can take an emotional toll.
 Individuals suffering from chronic pain are more likely to feel depressed, irritable or anxious and may experience other related symptoms, such as insomnia.
 If you are dealing with pain that won’t go away, a mental health professional can help you learn ways of coping.